 Lectenz® are a novel class of lectin-like, enzyme-derived glycan-targeting affinity reagents engineered by computationally-guided directed evolution.
 The reagents are highly purified recombinant proteins, each designed to bind a specific glycan structure, and have advantages over naturally occurring lectins in rapid detection and enrichment of glycoconjugates.

-SiaFind™ Pan-Specific Lectenz® Kits (Cat #SK0501 and SK0501B) contain a sialic acid affinity reagent for the detection, separation, or enrichment of sialoglycans terminating in Siaα2,3Gal, Siaα2,6Gal, and Siaα2,8Sia commonly found in glycoconjugates (glycoproteins, glycolipids, and oligo- or polysaccharides).
+SiaFind™ Pan-Specific Lectenz® 2.0 Kits (Cat #SK0502 and SK0502B) contain a high-performance sialic acid affinity reagent engineered from the original SiaFind™ Pan-Specific Lectenz® (Cat #SK0501 and SK0501B) for the robust detection, separation, or enrichment of sialoglycans terminating in Siaα2,3Gal, Siaα2,6Gal, and Siaα2,8Sia commonly found in glycoconjugates (glycoproteins, glycolipids, and oligo- or polysaccharides).
 It has high affinity and specificity towards sialoglycans in a linkage independent manner (pan-specific).
 Each kit also includes a 5X binding buffer to ensure maximum reagent specificity and ease of use.

-Each SiaFind™ Lectenz® has a molecular mass of about 77 kD and works as a monomer without bivalent metal ions.
-They are 6xHis-tagged proteins and an anti-6xHis antibody, or in the case of the biotinylated version, a streptavidin conjugate can be used for detection.
+The original SiaFind™ Pan-Specific Lectenz® has a molecular mass of about 77 kD and works as a monomer without bivalent metal ions.
+It is 6xHis-tagged at its N-terminus, and an anti-polyhistidine antibody, or in the case of the biotinylated version, a streptavidin conjugate can be used for detection.

 Form and Storage